128technology/docs/docs/upgrade_restricted_access.md

 8. Upgrade individual routers using the [Router Upgrade](upgrade_router.md) procedure.

 :::note
-The process to upgrade a **conductor from a version less than 6.3.0 to 6.3.0 or greater** requires the use of the `128T-6.3.X-XX.r1.el7.OTP.v1.x86_64.iso` ISO.
-After the initial upgrade to 6.3.X, all future upgrades will only require the import of the image-based ISO; for example, `SSR-6.3.3-1.r1.el7.x86_64.ibu-v1.iso`.
+The process to upgrade a **conductor from a version less than 6.3.0 to 6.3.0 or greater** requires the use of the `128T-6.3.X-XX.r1.el7.OTP.v1.x86_64.iso` package based 128T ISO.
+After the initial upgrade to 6.3.X, all future upgrades will only require the import of the image-based SSR ISO; for example, `SSR-6.3.3-1.r1.el7.x86_64.ibu-v1.iso`.
 :::

 ### Mixed Version Upgrade

-If you are upgrading to version 6.3.0 on the Conductor and wish to upgrade the routers, be aware that upgrades to the routers must use image-based software.
-(Versions starting at 6.0 have image-based options).
+If you are upgrading to version 6.3.0 on the Conductor and wish to upgrade the routers, note that after the conductor is upgraded to 6.3.x, routers upgraded to 6.1 or greater will require the image-based SSR ISO.
 In versions prior to version 6.3.0, image-based software running on conductor-managed routers was not supported, however version 6.3.0 allows your conductor to manage routers running **both** image-based and package-based software.

 The following workflow demonstrates upgrading a conductor to version 6.3.0, and a router to version 6.1.10.